Setting up a Self Hosted VPN using Wireguard and Netmaker

 Self Hosted VPNs

-Operating a dedicated server provides distinct advantages.
+Operating a dedicated server for your VPN provides distinct advantages.
 It grants you unshared access to the server's resources, inclusive of its entire bandwidth.
 The network functions devoid of disruptions, and you retain full control over the IP address.
-This level of autonomy enables you to administer the entire environment and user base, providing the flexibility to create accounts for family, colleagues, or friends as needed.
-However, managing a self-hosted VPN necessitates a foundational understanding of computer networks, server architecture, Linux operating systems, and hosting mechanisms.
+This level of autonomy enables you to administer the environment, and provide access as needed to family, colleagues, or friends.
+However, managing a self-hosted VPN requires an understanding of computer networks, servers, operating systems (like Linux), and hosting mechanisms.

 Traditional networking has often relied on tried-and-true but somewhat slow VPN solutions like OpenVPN, SSTP, and others.
 While these VPN protocols are dependable, they often compromise on performance.
 This is where WireGuard, a game-changing VPN protocol, steps in.